rajesh963/FPGALAB/README.md

 2) Assignment2: To implement Assignment1 in arduino framework <br />

-3) Assignment 3: To implement Assignment1 in avr assembly
+3) Assignment 3: To implement Assignment1 in avr assembly <br />

+4) Assignment 4: To implement Assignment in avr gcc <br />